vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. Under **Hosting environment**, ensure that **Cloud** is selected.

-    Edge hosting will be discussed later in the course.

 1. Under **Streaming units**, reduce the number from **3** to **1**.

     This lab does not require 3 units and this will reduce costs.